ovawal/MysqlClaytonDataBase/README.md

 This sql code is only applicable to MYSQL.
-Creade a database called ClaytonCollegeDB, with four tables, inserted data into the tables.
+Created a database called ClaytonCollegeDB, with four tables, inserted data into the tables.
 Viewd the data in the database.